vmagro/go-buck-generator/README.md

 `env GOPATH=~/my-project/third_party/go go-buck-generator`
 This will create `BUCK` files for each package under `~/my-project/third_party/go/src`

+To build for a specific package or set of packages `go-buck-generator "github.com/golang/protobuf"`

 Todo
 ----
 Contributions welcome!
 Just make a PR :)